 As an editor and avid consumer of pop culture, I have a bone to pick with the top ten list.
 That’s right, Top 10, I call you out.

 Wherever I go, there they are: Like cockroaches or golden arches, top ten lists are everywhere.
 I see them on late-night talk shows, in The New Yorker, and on bathroom walls.
 I’ve even seen top ten lists of the best top ten lists.
 Sure, sometimes it's simply unavoidable, and I must admit that I've fallen under the spell once or more (here, for example!), but every time I do, I have to question my motives.

 When I say that I probably read at least ten a day, I may be exaggerating in order to kowtow to the magical number ten, but this is just one of the reasons to avoid it.
 Here are a few other reasons to steer clear.

 10. It’s cliché.

-Face it: The number 10 is so overdone, it’s burnt toast.
-Some things are repeated so often they lose their meaning.
+Face it: The number 10 is so overdone, it’s burnt.
+Some things can be repeated until they lose their meaning.
 That dead horse has been beaten so long and hard it looks like a pile of kibble.
 The only reason to Google "top ten list of baby names" is to find out which names to avoid, right?
 Everyone else is doing it, and that should be reason enough for us all to try something different.

 9. It’s a lie.

-Sometimes, a list is based on measurable, qualitative facts.
-But usually, it's just a random collection of ideas that appropriate respectability by declaring themselves the best: Top!
+Sometimes, a list is based on measurable, qualitative facts, but usually it's just a random collection of ideas that appropriate respectability by declaring themselves the best: Top!
 Most!
 Biggest!
 Awesomest!
-This list you are reading is just a bunch of my ideas, but the words "Top Ten" give the impression that I have weighed, rated, or polled each idea.
+This list you are reading is just a bunch of my ideas, but the words "Top Ten" might give you the impression that I have weighed, rated, or polled each idea.
 I haven't.
 I'm just spouting off here.
-So to call something "Top Ten" makes it disingenuous from the start.
+So to call something "Top Ten" makes it sound disingenuous from the start.